 Many deals will have T&Cs attached, so make sure you know what the return or exchange policy is before you buy.
 When booking flights and accommodation, check for blockout dates, trip exclusions and if you are able to make changes to your ticket.
 You can also buy additional products like Flexible Dates and Medical Cancellation Refund for extra peace of mind.

 10. Avoid distractions

 You’ll need to focus all your energy on nabbing those deals and staying calm.
 Having your kids or pets running around you may be distracting and you could end up buying the wrong thing.

-While many of us eagerly await the countdown to possibly the biggest shopping extravaganza of the year, an interesting thought is ‘how did it all start?’
-While Black Friday usually spells out chaos with a capital C, the history behind it is actually quite interesting.
+While many of us eagerly await the countdown to possibly the biggest shopping extravaganza of the year, an interesting thought is ‘How did it all start?’

 The story goes as far back as 24 September 1869 when two financial ringleaders tried to corner the US gold market and bought as much gold as possible, hoping the scarcity would drive the price up and they’d stand to make an enormous profit.
 Unfortunately, word got out of their conspiracy and the stock market plummeted by over 20 percent in little more than a week, causing financial ruin for many investors and the general public.
 Hence, this financial crisis was labelled “Black Friday“.

 A more recent version of its history fast-forwards to the 1950s in Philadelphia when frenzied crowds of shoppers and tourists would flock into the city the Friday after Thanksgiving, before the Army-Navy football game held on that Saturday.
 Everyone else had the day off to hit the shops, while the police had to work extra-long shifts to keep unruly crowds in check.
 They soon coined the dreaded workday “Black Friday”.